-FM-AM button:
+FM button:

-Press the FM-AM button to change the band as follows:
+Press the FM button to change the band as follows:

-$$AM \rightarrow FM1 \rightarrow FM2 \rightarrow AM$$
+$$FM1 \rightarrow FM2 \rightarrow FM1$$

-If another audio source is playing when the FM-AM button is pressed, the audio source playing will automatically be turned off and the last radio station played will begin playing.
+If another audio source is playing when the FM button is pre ssed, the audio source playing will automatically be turned off and the last radio station played will begin playing.

-The FM stereo indicator (STEREO) is shown on the screen during FM stereo reception.
+The FM stereo indicator (ST) illuminates during FM stereo reception.
 When the stereo broadcast signal is weak, the radio automatically changes from stereo to monaural reception.